Installation Methods¶

 Download and install QGIS.

 This plugin requires python>=3.10.
 QGIS ships with different versions of Python, to check, in the QGIS menu, go to QGIS>About gis.
-If your version is out of date you can use
+If your version of Python is not supported, you can update your QGIS (if available) or install it containerized with conda:

-conda install qgis
+,conda install -c conda-forge qgis

 to start the program.